bnp-info/research/docs/RELIGION/modernism/pascendi_dominici_gregis.md

 - They disdain all authority and teach without restraint for "the love of truth".
 [3]

-- At first We showed them kindness in hopes that they would amend, but had to resort to more severe treatment and now, reluctantly, to public reproof. our efforts have been fruitless.
+- At first We showed them kindness in hopes that they would amend, but had to resort to more severe treatment and now, reluctantly, to public reproof.
+Our efforts have been fruitless.
 [3]

 - They must now be exposed so as to protect the Catholic name.